 They can bring fish, and help farmers to irrigate their fields.

-They are also believed to be very knowledgable about human medicine, and to have provided the first explanation of how to set broken bones.
+Kappas are also believed to be very knowledgable about human medicine, and to have provided the first explanation of how to set broken bones.
 And maybe they can help to sell kitchen equipment, because...

 Kappabashi-dori in Tokyo, also known as Kitchen Town, is a district in Tokyo between Ueno and Asakusa.
 The area has over 170 restaurant supply shops offering kitchen equipment, furniture, lights and more.
 The concentration of specialized shops began in 1912.

 As for the district's name, -dori means "street" and -bashi means "bridge".
 So, Kappabashi-dori means "Kappa Bridge Street".

 Kappa can refer to the water demon, but it also means "raincoat".
 One theory is that residents would hang their kappa or raincoats on the local bridge railing to dry them.

 Another is that it was named for a local merchant named Kihachi Kappaya.
 He funded the project of excavating Shinhori-kawa (or the Shinhori River) to manage and drain water into the nearby Sumida-gawa (or Sumida River).
 The river is now mostly buried underground.

 Whatever the reason, the local merchants adopted the mythical Kappa as a mascot.
 There are Kappa statues along the street, and Kappa cartoon faces on banners.

 Some shops sell サンプル (or sampuru), extremely realistic sample food that restaurants display to potential customers.

 There is a similar Kitchen Town section in Osaka, near Osaka Namba Station.
 Kitchen equipment, replica food, furniture and signage, etc. But no Kappa statues.